Real-Time Vehicular Wireless System-Level Simulation

 Road tests require a lot of resources, are expensive, and are difficult to repeat since many variables cannot be controlled in a real world test.
 Therefore, an accurate, repeatable and resource efficient real-time system-level test methodology is needed.
 In a laboratory environment we shall be able to reproduce different traffic scenarios, vary simulation parameters and thus, investigate vehicular communication under realistic and repeatable wireless channel conditions.

-In this paper, we present a real-time system-level simulation method that is system independent.
+In this paper\footnote{This paper is the corrected version of \cite{Dakic21} taking the Erratum \cite{Dakic21b} into account.
+In \cite{Dakic21} we discovered an error in the specific version of the AIT real-time channel emulator \cite{Hofer19} used to obtain the results in \cite{Dakic21}.
+Due to a mistake in the conversion from fixed point format 16.16 bits to 14.18 bits in the imaginary part of the (DPS sequences) coefficients, the imaginary part was divided by 4.
+Hence, \cite[Figure 9-12]{Dakic21} and \cite[Figure 16]{Dakic21} need to be updated to reflect the correct results.
+The result discussion for \cite[Figure 12]{Dakic21} and the signal-to-noise ratio (SNR) computation had to be adapted as well.}, we present a real-time system-level simulation method that is system independent.
 Hence it can be used for cellular 4G and 5G systems as well as for wireless local area network standards such as IEEE 802.11p.